The Best of Barcelona in 2 Days: Your Self-Guided Walking Tour

 Our fave Gaudí building, Casa Batlló

-Tip: The Sixtytwo Hotel is literally across the street from Casa Batlló and has the best ratings.
+Tip: The Sixtytwo Hotel is literally across the street from Casa Batlló and is a top spot to stay in Barcelona.

 Casa Batlló is where you’ll want to hang out for a while.
+Bucket list, here I come!
 The roof is a dragon’s back, ok?
 The locals call it the house of bones because of how skeletal it looks.
 The facade is decorated with broken tiles, a gazillion of them, and the windows on the two bottom floors are oval... err, round... just weird-shaped, like something out of a fairy tale.
 The retro kind of fairy tale that has a lot of death in it.

 But don’t just stand there, go inside!
+Don't skip it, this is a must-do.
 The interior is just as fascinating as the exterior and this self-guided tour is amazing.
 Seriously, I cannot recommend it highly enough.
 I can’t imagine what it was like inside Gaudí’s mind, but being inside Casa Batlló is the closest you will get to being inside his brain.
 It’s colorful, it’s outrageous, it’s all over the place.
 And I mean that literally, since in the last room there are projections on every surface and you are unconditionally immersed in it all.

 Casa Batlló detail